 - If you are interested in working in a particular area – e.g. with youth, or community arts, community health – please contact firstname.lastname@example.org as soon as possible.
 If there is sufficient time, we might be able to arrange placements in your area of interest.

 - This year CEL is offering different options for students to participate in the program: (A) Students may apply to an in-person placement (positions posted on the CEL website) and participate in the program in the traditional manner or (B) Apply to a virtual placement or (C) Apply to the course without a placement.
+(D) Students may choose to do a community research project in collaboration with a community organization, and will be invited to speak on their project during the Spring Symposium.

 - There is no direct enrollment in these courses.
 You must (A) apply to the positions you are interested in and, if successful, the hosting organization will offer you a placement.
 You will then be enrolled directly by the CEL administration or (B) contact the CEL coordinator at email@example.com to express interest in joining the program; include a resume.